asnaylor/resnet50_triton_benchmark/README.md

 ## Prerequisites

-- Access to a GPU node with NVIDIA GPUs and CUDA drivers installed.
+- Access to NVIDIA GPUs with necessary drivers.
-- Triton Inference Server installed and configured.
+- Triton Inference Server and TensorRT installed or container runtime avaliable.
-- TensorRT installed.
 - The ResNet-50 TensorRT engine file (`model.plan`) already generated and available.
 See [`scripts/README.md`](scripts/README.md) for instructions on how to generate the TensorRT engine file.
-- NVIDIA `perf_analyzer` tool installed (part of Triton client tools).
+- NVIDIA `perf_analyzer` tool (part of Triton client tools).
-- Container runtime available.

 ## NVIDIA perf_analyzer